Enderts Biodiversity Survey findings

 Enderts is dominated by consolidated bedrock (greywacke mudstone/sandstone with calcite intrusions), and the area surrounding the site is comprised of a mixture of consolidated bedrock, boulder fields, and sandy beach.
 The primary coastal orientation of this site is west.

-Biodiversity Surveys were done in 2014, 2018, 2019, 2021, 2022, and 2024.
+Biodiversity Surveys were done in 2014, 2018, 2019, 2021, 2022, 2024, and 2025.
 The Biodiversity Survey grid encompasses two sections that are approximately 10 meters (along shore) x 10 meters (seaward), and 8 meters (along shore) x 15 meters (seaward).
-Click here to view Biodiversity Survey findings at this site.
+For more information see the Biodiversity Survey findings at this site.